-Elmwood Village – Elmwood Village was recently voted one the top ten neighborhoods in the country by the American Planning Association.
+Elmwood Village – Elmwood Village was recently voted one of the top ten neighborhoods in the country by the American Planning Association.
 It is the closest student living to most hospitals, so if you would like to stay put for your entire four years this is a great place to look.
-Elmwood is known for its trendy boutiques and shops, coffee houses and fun places to eat.
-In general your commute will vary between 15 to 20 minutes.
-Safety varies by street but we recommend staying east of (and including Richmond Ave),and west of (and including) Linwood Ave.
+Elmwood is known for its trendy boutiques and shops, coffee houses, and fun places to eat.
+In general, your commute will vary between 15 to 20 minutes.
+Safety varies by street but we recommend staying east of (and including Richmond Ave), and west of (and including) Linwood Ave.

 Buffalo State – The north end of Elmwood Village is considered a separate area.
 It is highly populated by undergraduates attending nearby Buffalo State College.
 You will find more affordable housing, but be aware that the area has a reputation for loud undergraduates.
 Travel time to school is approximately 15 minutes.

 Allentown – Allentown is a little more offbeat than Elmwood village and features many bars, coffee shops, great food, and live music.
 Safety again will vary by street, so make sure to check the area out for yourself.
 The area offers diverse housing options including apartments and house rentals.
 It is possible to take the subway from both Allentown and Elmwood Village to school, although this is not a popular option among students.
 The drive is about 20 minutes.